 You also have the ability to create, in the UML editor, a class diagram corresponding to the analysis:

 - Click in the quick access buttons.

-- The creation window appears: click "Architecture" then "UML".
+- The new element window appears: click "Architecture", and then "UML".

 - The wizard for creating a UML diagram starts.